biofilos/phyloinformatics/genomics/exonerate_pipeline/README.md

 ### Usage
 NOTE: Remember to load the conda environment where the requirements were installed.
-The running script `run_exonerate.sh` will run exonerate, and the python code required to clean the GFF and extract mRNA and proteins sequences.
+The running script `run_exonerate.sh` will run exonerate and the python code required to clean the GFF and extract mRNA and protein sequences.
 An example run (input files included) follows:
-`bash run_exonerate.sh query.fa genome.fa exonerate_out.txt cds.fa proteins.fa gff_out.gff`.
+`bash run_exonerate.sh query.fa Mus_musculus.GRCm38.dna.chromosome.13.fa exonerate_out.txt cds.fa proteins.fa gff_out.gff`.

 #### Input:
 * `query.fa`: Query **protein** sequence(s) you want to find potential homologous genes for.
 * `genome.fa`: Fasta file of the **genomic sequences** where you want to find potential homologous genes in.
 #### Output:
 * `exonerate_out.txt`: Raw output from exonerate (only gff).
-* `exonerate_out.gff`: Processed output from exonerate, to include only relevant GFF data.
-This file is not specified by the used.
+* `exonerate_out.gff`: Processed output from exonerate, including only relevant GFF data.
+This file is not specified by the user.
 The name will be the same as in the exonerate output (e.g. `exonerate_out.txt`, replacing its extension with .gff.
 * `cds.fa`: **DNA** coding sequences of the potential homologous genes obtained in the target genome.
 * `proteins.fa`: Translated **protein** sequences from `cds.fa`
-* `gff_out.gff`: Parsed **GFF** file of the potential homologous genes obtained in the target genome The ID attribute of the resulting GFF file follow the format:
+* `gff_out.gff`: Parsed **GFF** file of the potential homologous genes obtained in the target genome.
+The ID attribute of the resulting GFF file follow the format:
 * In gene features: \<sequence id from `query.fa`\>_\<number\>.
 * In cds features: \<gene ID>.\<number\>

 ### IMPORTANT
 By design, the output from exonerate was not processed, only formatted.
-That means that the resulting coding and protein sequences should be further tested, to make sure that they are likely homologs of the query sequence.
+That means that the resulting coding and protein sequences should be further tested to make sure that they are likely homologs of the query sequence.
 As a suggestion, the gene legnths of both query and results can be inspected for big discrepancies.
 Also, domain annotation with Pfam can be performed for both query (and known homologs) and the results of this pipeline.
 Finally, a shallow phylogenetic analysis of query sequence (and known homologs) can be performed including the results from this pipeline, to test if the phylogenetic relationships between all the sequences are "reasonable".
 All that said, this is Biology, and well, Biology is complicated.
 There is no automation bioinformatics tool that can do the work of rigurous scientific reasoning.
 As such, the last step on this pipeline is your expertise and good judgement.